bitovi/academy/src/advanced-typescript/02-generics-with-constraints/generics-with-constraints.md

 >   console.log("Hello, " + thingToGreet.name);
 > }
 > ```

-Going back to thinking of types as sets, we constrained the generic from the superset `any` to the subset `WithName`.

 Since Generics themselves are types, you can also constrain your generics based on other generics.
 Imagine we have a bunch of different types of Pokedex from all the different regions, each of these can be represented by a type that resembles the following shape.